ferrous-systems/rust-training/training-slides/src/using-cargo.md

 ## Crates.io

 * default package registry
-    * 100k packages and counting
+    * 100k crates and counting
     * **every Rust Beta release is tested against all of them every week**
 * packages aren't deleted, but *yanked*
     * if you have a correct hash for a yanked version in your `Cargo.lock` your build won't break (you still get a warning)